stevedep/4circleCard/privacy.md

 Effective date of this Privacy Policy: September 4, 2022

-This policy on privacy apply to the data processed by Custom Visuals.
+This policy on privacy apply to the data processed by the KPI CircleCard visual.

 Your use of the Custom Visuals is subject to the term and conditions of this